ni/systemlink-operations-handbook/handbook/data-stores/mongodb.md

 !!!important
     Due to a bug in a third-party MongoDB driver, SystemLink cannot connect to MongoDB instances where the MongoDB username contains either the `-` or the `_` character.

+!!!important The `readWrite` role does not have the required `createCollection` privilege.

 ## Single Node vs Multi Node MongoDB Deployments